Zylann/godot_voxel/doc/source/module_development.md

 - Constructors and destructors go on top
 - Public API goes on top, private stuff goes below
 - Bindings go at the bottom.
 - Avoid long lines.
-Preferred ruler is 120 characters.
+Preferred maximum line length is 120 characters.
 Don't fit too many operations on the same line, use locals.
 - Defining types or functions in `.cpp` may be better for compilation times than in header if they are internal.

 ### C++ features